What does an IT security manager do? The 7 elements of an enterprise cybersecurity culture

 Tip

 Enterprise cybersecurity hygiene must be a shared responsibility between employees and employers.
-Follow these steps to get the job done by both.
+Learn how both can get the job done with this checklist.

-Cybersecurity hygiene is a critical component of any infosec program.
-Just as washing your hands and brushing your teeth are important to personal hygiene, password updates and software patches are important to cybersecurity hygiene -- and critical to preventing data loss, breaches or identity theft.
+Just as washing your hands and brushing your teeth are important to personal hygiene, password updates and software patches are important to cybersecurity hygiene -- and critical to preventing data loss, breaches and identity theft.

 Standard cybersecurity hygiene checklist